Sili-Uses: Cooking With Silicone – Silipint

 Everyday Life With Silicone

 If you haven’t noticed, we think silicone is a pretty amazing material.
 It has the ability to insulate hot and cold while also keeping our hands at a comfortable temperature.
-It can be thrown in a microwave, placed in an oven, stacked in a dishwasher, and packed in all of our travel bags.
+It can be thrown in a microwave, placed in an oven, stacked in a dishwasher, and packed in all of your travel bags.

 Use them for making hot chocolates for the kids at camp, or heating up your soup for a quick work lunch, Silipints will make your life easier, more efficient, and more sustainable.
 Always be sure to do your research on silicone products that you’re interested in.
 Silipints are made from the highest quality silicone and curing processes, but not all silicone products are made equally or with the same standards.
 Stay safe and ask questions!

 If you’re on a mission to get the absolute most out of your Silipints, we’d love to hear about your adventures, follow @Silipint and tag us on Instagram with your photos.